 Breast-feeding: It is not known if octreotide passes into breast milk.
-Women should not breast-feed while using this medication.
+If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+It is recommended that women not breast-feed while using this medication.

 Children: Information regarding the use of octreotide for children is limited, although it is used mostly for children with a condition called hyperinsulinism (too much insulin in the body).
 Long-term use of octreotide for children can affect their growth.